-MHS Health Ambassador (HA) extend the service boundaries of UHS to encompass the campus community.
+Health Ambassadors extend the service boundaries of University Health Services (UHS) to encompass the campus community.
 We are committed to promoting, protecting and restoring student (mental) health and well-being by enhancing relationships and collaborating with campus partners.
 Our goals are to help the campus community build capacity to address mental health concerns; to create meaningful, mutual relationships; to provide education and consultation about mental health; and to offer assistance in accessing services and resources at UHS.

-- Many students who need help may not come directly to MHS on their own, but would accept a referral from a mentor, advisor, program director, etc.
+- Many students who need help may not come directly to Mental Health Services on their own, but would accept a referral from a mentor, advisor, program director, etc.

-Every HA liaison relationship looks different depending on the partners and clinicians involved.
-Here ways the relationship could function:
+Every relationship looks different depending on the partners and clinicians involved.
+Here are some ways the relationship could function:

 - At least two contacts per semester (by phone, in person, or email) in order to foster a positive relationship